naiduasn/flutter_quiz_app/README.md

-# hello_world_mar28
+# flutter quiz app

-A new Flutter project.
+A new Flutter project created from flutter cli.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: